Stealth Address

 Obstacles:

-Scanning: Receiver must scan blockchain identifying their stealth addresses.
-Computational cost.
+Scanning: Receiver must scan blockchain identifying their stealth addresses, which incurs computational cost.

-Metadata: Transaction metadata (sender, amount, time) still visible.
+Metadata: Transaction metadata (sender, amount, time) is still visible.

-Linking Receiver: If receiver sends payment, sender address linkable.
+Linking Receiver: If the receiver sends payment, sender address is linkable.

-Adoption: Requires sender and receiver using same implementation.
+Adoption: Requires sender and receiver to use the same implementation.

-Privacy-Aware Design: Users must understand to get benefits.
+Privacy-Aware Design: Users must understand how to get benefits.

 Stealth addresses provide privacy but not complete anonymity.